felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Gabrielle Perron for teaching me that reading a book twice is inefficient, and so much more.
 I love you.

-Thanks to Benoît Dicaire for introducing me to VanityURL and for sharing the Hugo bookshelf.
-I don't know where you find all this stuff, but keep it coming!
+Thanks to Benoît Dicaire for introducing me to VanityURL, the Hugo bookshelf, and the Cornell note taking system.
+I don't know where you find all this stuff, but please keep it coming!

 Thanks to Desire Silcott for her photographs in Chapter 8.